rohrerj/scion/doc/dev/design/FABRID.rst

 ========

 FABRID indroduces policies, which can be thought of as additional path constraints such that the ASes only use intra-AS paths that fulfill that policy.
-The ASes announce those policies to the end hosts, who then can use those additional path constraint when constructing a path.
+The ASes announce those policies to the end hosts, who then can use those additional path constraint during path selection.
 The border routers use those policies to decide on the intra-AS path to forward, e.g. by using MPLS labels.
 Some FABRID policies are globally defined and others locally per AS.
 Global policies makes sense to have known policies for the common use cases where each end host knows that if an AS supports that policy,